Dow agrees to safeguards for new crops, 2,4-D weed killer

-(Reuters) - A U.S. farmer group on Tuesday dropped its opposition to efforts by Dow AgroSciences to roll out a new biotech crop system in exchange for some concessions by Dow, including help investigating any accidental crop damage.
+Sept 11 (Reuters) - A U.S. farmer group said on Tuesday it is dropping its opposition to efforts by Dow AgroSciences to roll out a new biotech crop system in exchange for a series of commitments by Dow, including help investigating any accidental crop damage.

-The deal calls for “several new safeguards” from Dow AgroSciences related to use of a reformulated herbicide and biotech crops engineered for use with it.
-While other groups still oppose Dow’s crop system, the agreement with the farmer group could speed regulatory approval sought by the unit of Dow Chemical.
+The deal calls for “several new safeguards” from Dow AgroSciences related to use of a reformulated herbicide and biotech crops that Dow has engineered to be used with the herbicide, and could help speed regulatory approval for the unit of Dow Chemical.

-The farmer group, called Save Our Crops, represents more than 2,000 U.S. farmers.
-It had filed legal petitions with the U.S. Department of Agriculture and the Environmental Protection Agency opposing Dow’s new crops and herbicide, together dubbed “Enlist.”
+The farmer group, called Save Our Crops, represents more than 2,000 U.S. farmers and had filed legal petitions with the U.S. Department of Agriculture and the Environmental Protection Agency opposing Dow’s new crops and herbicide, together dubbed “Enlist.”

 The group is one of many organizations that have protested the proposed new crop system, citing feared damage and contamination of other crops and harm to the environment and human health.

 Strong opposition remains.
-But Dow officials hope to gain regulatory approval quickly so they can start selling new biotech corn seeds in the next few months, spokesman Garry Hamlin said Tuesday.
-U.S. farmers generally start buying seed in the fall for planting in the spring, and the selling season is kicking off this month.
+But Dow officials hope to have regulatory approval in hand quickly so they can start selling Dow’s new biotech seeds in the next few months, Dow spokesman Garry Hamlin said Tuesday.
+U.S. farmers generally start buying seed in the fall for planting in the spring, and the selling season is just kicking off this month.

 “We’ve been signaling all along that we thought differences like these could be resolved,” said Hamlin.
 “We think we’ve reached a favorable resolution.
 We want to be able to provide this to growers for 2013.
 We recognize that it is September ... but that continues to be our goal.”